Law (mathematics)

 In mathematics, a law is a formula that is always true within a given context.
 Laws describe a relationship, between two or more expressions or terms (which may contain variables), usually using equality or inequality, or between formulas themselves, for instance, in mathematical logic.
 For example, the formula $a^2 \geq 0$ is true for all real numbers a, and is therefore a law.
 Laws over an equality are called identities.
 For example, $(a+b)^2 = a^2 + 2ab + b^2$ and $\cos^2\theta + \sin^2\theta =1$ are identities.
 Mathematical laws are distinguished from scientific laws which are based on observations, and try to describe or predict a range of natural phenomena.

-The more significant laws are often called theorems.
+In modern mathematics, the term is rarely used, except for historical terminology, such as in the law of sines.
+The terms of "theorem" or "property" are generally preferred, as more accurate.